germanramos/hydra-java-client/README.md

     //Some network call using the first of the candidate servers.
 ```

-This call shortcut the internal cache, requests the candidate servers and refresh the internal cache.
+This call shortcut the application servers internal cache, requests the candidate servers and refresh the internal cache.

 ##Advanced configuration

+You can cache all the default configuration values using the following methods.

 ###App cache refresh time

-The time is expressed seconds.

 ```
     HydraClient hydraClient = HydraClientFactory.
             config(hydraServerSeed).
-            withAppsTimeOut(10l).
+            withAppsCacheRefreshTime(10l).
         build();
 ```

 ###Hydra servers cache refresh time

-The time is expressed in seconds.

 ```
     HydraClient hydraClient = HydraClientFactory.
             config(hydraServerSeed).
-            withHydraTimeOut(90l).
+            withHydraCacheRefreshTime(90l).
         build();
 ```